Grain: Historical importance

 Because grains are small, hard and dry, they can be stored, measured, and transported more readily than can other kinds of food crops such as fresh fruits, roots and tubers.
 The development of grain agriculture allowed excess food to be produced and stored easily which could have led to the creation of the first temporary settlements and the division of society into classes.

-This assumption that grain agriculture led to early settlements and social stratification has been challenged by James Scott in his book Against the Grain.
+This assumption that grain agriculture led to early settlements and social stratification has been challenged by James C. Scott in his book Against the Grain.
 He argues that the transition from hunter-gatherer societies to settled agrarian communities was not a voluntary choice driven by the benefits of increased food production due to the long storage potential of grains, but rather that the shift towards settlements was a coerced transformation imposed by dominant members of a society seeking to expand control over labor and resources.

 Occupational safety and health

 Those who handle grain at grain facilities may encounter numerous occupational hazards and exposures.
-Risks include grain entrapment, where workers are submerged in the grain and unable to extricate themselves; explosions caused by fine particles of grain dust, and falls.
+Risks include grain entrapment, where workers are submerged in the grain and unable to extricate themselves and dust explosions caused by fine particles of grain dust.